 - Each of the seven areas of the Venn diagram has important strategic meaning.

-- Executives can easily break down customer value and customer assessments of competitive offerings using the Venn.
+- Executives can easily break down customer value and customer assessments of competitive offerings using this model.

 - Customer perception of value can be compared to the executives’ expectations.
 There are often significant differences between expected and actual customer perception.